alukosdev/ccsp/standards/nist-sp-800-53.md

 ---
 categories: [Standards, Security Management and Controls Standards]
-icon: stop
 tags: [nist]
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# NIST SP 800-53
+# NIST SP 800-53*

 > Security and Privacy Controls for Federal Information Systems and Organizations